srcmkr/changelog.stream/readme.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

-_changelog.stream is a private project open source project and not affiliated with FreshDesk or FreshWorks Inc. in any way._
+_changelog.stream is a private open source project and not affiliated with FreshDesk or FreshWorks Inc. in any way._

 <!-- MARKDOWN LINKS & IMAGES -->
 [contributors-shield]: https://img.shields.io/github/contributors/srcmkr/changelog.stream.svg?style=for-the-badge